TinyTalkHQ/.github/profile/README.md

 ## Welcome to TinyTalk's GitHub Profile

 > ### [Proof of Concept (POC)](https://github.com/TinyTalkHQ/POC)
-> Simple console application that allows user to record a 5 second audio of them pronouncing certain words, and then transcribe the audio to text, as well as assess where the user has specific speech impediments or not.
+> Simple console application that allows user to record a 5 second audio of them speaking, and then transcribe the audio to text, as well as assess where the user has dysarthria.